pmcharrison/psynet-tutorial-ismir-2025/docs/01-exercises/03-pages.rst

 (e.g. audio or video recorders).
 Most users don't need to worry about it, but it might be useful if you get heavily into the customization side of PsyNet.
 To learn more, read PsyNet's `event management documentation <psynetdev.gitlab.io/PsyNet/tutorials/event_management.html>`_.

-Experiment implementations organize sequences of ``Page`` objects into *timelines*.
-The timeline is linear by default, meaning that the participant proceeds methodically from one page to the next until they reach the end of the experiment.
-However, more complex control flows are possible; we'll talk about those later in :doc:`04-control-flow`.